SirDancealot/DnDLike/DnDLike/Readme.txt

 Planned content:
 	- Level up system
+	- Flush out some kinks in character creation, and possible add some more features
 	- Full combat system
 		- Move spells, attacks and consumables out of being hard coded and save them in seperate files
 	- Gear/spell etc creation and usage
-		- save them in seperate documents
+		- Save them in seperate documents
-		- make them usable in the game
+		- Make them usable in the game
-	- spell encykopedia (of spells in the spell folder)
+	- Spell encykopedia (of spells in the spell folder)
-	- possibly other stuff
+	- Possibly other stuff

 Changelog:
 	Alpha V0.1:
 		- Created base program stucture
 		- Implemented character creation
-		- implemented the rudementaries of combat
+		- Implemented the rudementaries of combat
 		- Created data structure